ProgramIsFun/Learning-unreal-engine/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>

 # Learning-unreal-engine
+## Difference of micro and functions and blueprint.
+Function are like functions in a programming language.
+Can be called from outside, has state, supports inheritance, but no latent nodes (like delays) are allowed.

+Macro is like copy pasting your code.
+Can't be called from outside of the class, can't have state, inheritance, but can have latent nodes and you can make them execless or with multiple execs (exec is a white line with a triangle that connects nodes and defines flow).
+Note that you can't use macro in functions if macro contains latent nodes (because it's basically copy pasting and functions can't have latent nodes as stated above).
 ## https://github.com/CHPrado/first-person-shooter
 Everything purely in blueprint.
 Pretty good example and demo a very simple first person shooter.